YotpoLtd/metorikku/README.md

 This will enable reading from the metastore.

-To write an external table to the metastore you need to add the following to your metric file:
+To write an external table to the metastore you need to add **tableName** to your output configuration:
 ```yaml
 ...
 output: